documentationfor yFiles for HTML 3.0.0.3

 Node Styles

-Nodes are rendered using INodeStyle implementations. yFiles for HTML provides a choice of predefined node styles.
+Nodes are rendered using INodeStyle implementations. yFiles for HTML provides a selection of predefined node styles.

-Styles which support a border Stroke and background Fill and a predefined or custom shape are ShapeNodeStyle, RectangleNodeStyle, ArrowNodeStyle, GeneralPathNodeStyle, and GroupNodeStyle.
+Styles that support a border Stroke and background Fill and a predefined or custom shape are: ShapeNodeStyle, RectangleNodeStyle, ArrowNodeStyle, GeneralPathNodeStyle, and GroupNodeStyle.

-Furthermore, it is possible to create custom visualizations using SVG Templates or an abstract base implementation.
+Furthermore, it is possible to create custom visualizations using delegating styles, composing styles, or an abstract base implementation.

 Predefined Shapes

-With the ShapeNodeStyle, predefined shapes such as rectangle and triangle can be displayed very easily.
+With the ShapeNodeStyle, you can easily display predefined shapes such as rectangles and triangles.
 The style supports both a background fill and a border stroke.
-With the property shape you also can specify the desired shape.
+You can specify the desired shape using the shape property.

 Specifying a node with a rectangle shape